-The Flushaway name and technology is licensed to the Company under a five (5) year Agreement that expires in July 2012.
-We have received confirmation from the licensor of their intent to renew the Agreement for a further five years and the Company is negotiating the deferral of the conversion of the note payable.
+The Flushaway® name and technology is licensed to the Company under a five (5) year Agreement that expired in July 2012.
+Although the Company received confirmation from the licensor of their intent to renew the Agreement for a further five years this was put "on hold" pending the outcome of the DTC chill.
+With the "chill" lifted the Company is restarting negotiations for the license extension and the deferral of the conversion of the note payable.
 Under the terms of the Agreement the Company is to pay a royalty of 5% of the product cost, and a note payable of \$5,000,000.
 The Company has trademarked and owns "Mibella", a new brand name for the product.

 The product requires registration with the appropriate regulatory authorities but generally does not require approval of regulators or of governments.
-Mibella and Flushaway are both registered with the US Food and Drug Administration.
+Mibella® and Flushaway® are both registered with the US Food and Drug Administration.
 The Company is researching other regulatory bodies around the world to prepare registration in anticipation of sales.